Yuma Kagiyama: 2024–2025 season: World bronze, Grand Prix Final silver, Asian Winter Games silver, and First national title

-2025–26 season
+2025–26 season: Milano Cortina Olympic silver medals, World silver medalist, Grand Prix Final silver medalist, and second national title

 For the upcoming Olympic season, Kagiyama worked with choreographer Lori Nichol to create two new programs, including a program set to Christopher Tin's completion of Giacomo Puccini's unfinished opera Turandot, which Tin agreed to personally re-arrange for Kagiyama's free program.

 Kagiyama opened his season at the 2025 Kinoshita Summer Cup.
-It was the first time he had placed the quad-flip in his short program although the attempt was ultimately unsuccessful and ended in a fall.
+It was the first time he had placed the quad flip in his short program although the attempt was ultimately unsuccessful and ended in a fall.
 He also made a mistake on his intended quad toe-triple toe combination, stepping out of the quad and doubling the intended triple.
 Despite the mistakes he still won the short program although he had only a 1.22 point lead over Sota Yamamoto in second place.
-He massively rebounded in the free skate with his only mistake being a step out on the landing of a quad-toe attempt.
+He massively rebounded in the free skate with his only mistake being a step out on the landing of a quad toe attempt.
 He successfully landed two quads and two triple axels, winning the free skate segment by 60.35 points and winning the gold medal with 57.93 points to spare.

 Kagiyama took the gold at 2025 NHK Trophy, winning his fourth consecutive title at this event.
 He placed first in the short program, but second in the free skate after a fall on a quad toe.
 "I was able to really change my mindset, keep cool, and execute all the elements," said Kagiyama after the fall on the quad toe.
 “So that was a great takeaway from today’s experience."

+Two weeks later, Kagiyama won the gold at 2025 Finlandia Trophy, qualifying for the Grand Prix Final.
+He placed third in the short after several mistakes, but rebounded in the free skate to finish first overall.
+"I haven't fully processed all the details, but I think I received the appropriate score for what I did, and the technical score is still there," he said after the free skate.